wahern/phf/README.md

 ## API ###

-### phf.new(keys[, lamba][, alpha][, seed][, nodiv]) ###
+### phf.new(keys[, lambda][, alpha][, seed][, nodiv]) ###

-* keys:array: array of keys in order from 1..#keys.
+* keys: array of keys in order from 1..#keys.
 They should be all numbers or all strings.
-Because the underlying C++ implementation does not tolerate duplicate keys (could enter an infinite loop if your unlucky, or raise SIGABORT if your lucky), an intermediate hash is first built to filter out duplicates.
+Because the underlying C++ implementation does not tolerate duplicate keys (could enter an infinite loop if you're unlucky, or raise SIGABORT if you're lucky), an intermediate Lua table is built to merge any duplicate keys.

-* lambda:integer: number of keys per bucket when generating the g() function mapping.
+* lambda: number of keys per bucket when generating the g() function mapping.

-* alpha:integer: output hash space loading factor in percentages from 1..100.
-100%
-  generates a *minimal* perfect hash function.
-But note that that the implementation does implement the necessary optimizations to ensure timely generation of a minimal perfect hash function.
-Normally you want a loading factor of 80% or 90%.
+* alpha: output hash space loading factor as percentage from 1..100.
+100% generates a *minimal* perfect hash function.
+But note that the implementation does *not* implement the necessary optimizations to ensure timely generation of minimal perfect hash functions.
+Normally you want a loading factor of 80% to 90% for large key sets.

-* seed:integer: random integer seed.
+* seed: random integer seed.

-* nodiv:boolean: round r and m to powers of 2 and do modular reduction using bitwise AND.
+* nodiv: if true rounds r and m to powers of 2, and performs modular reduction using bitwise AND.
 Note that the rounding occurs after calculation of the intermediate and output hash table loading.

-(This is more important when using the C interface for small hash tables.
-The optimization is substantial when the compiler can inline the code, but isn't substantial from Lua.)
+  This is more important when building small hash tables with the C interface.
+The optimization is substantial when the compiler can inline the code, but isn't substantial from Lua.

 Returns a callable object.

 ### phf:hash(key)

-* Returns an integer hash for key in range 1..phf:m().
+* Returns an integer hash in the range 1..phf:m().
+The returned integer will be unique for all keys in the original set.
+Otherwise the result is unspecified.

 ### Example ###